 A copy of the form will be provided to the vendor.
 Vendors must address the reason for the violation prior to operating at a following CFM.

-If a vendor is issued a fine due to noncompliance, vendors must pay the fine in full prior to operating at a following CFM and the violation(s) must be remedied.
+If a vendor is issued a violation due to noncompliance, vendors must pay all outstanding fees in full prior to operating at a following CFM and the violation(s) must be remedied.